lightsprint09/Sourcing/README.md

 ```

 ### AnyDataProvider
-`AnyDataProvider<Element>` is a Type Erasers (http://chris.eidhof.nl/post/type-erasers-in-swift/) for DataProvider.
-This can be usefull if you want to put diffrent DataProvider in a Collection.
+`AnyDataProvider<Element>` is a Type Eraser (http://chris.eidhof.nl/post/type-erasers-in-swift/) for DataProvider.
+This can be usefull if you want to put diffrent DataProviders in a Container.

 ```swift
 let fetchedResultsDataProvider = FetchedResultsDataProvider<CDTrain>(fetchedResultsController: fetchedResultsController)